-The majority of the buildings on Parcel 1 were constructed in the early 1930s and many are included in the National Register of Historic Places (National Register).
-All of Parcel 1 is within the Shenandoah Plaza Historic District.
-Demolition and any remodeling or re-habilitation work performed on buildings identified on the National Register must adhere to specific Advisory Council on Historic Preservation (ACHP) guidelines for National Register facilities.
-Historic use of the buildings was predominantly administration, base support services and housing.
+The majority of the buildings on Parcel 2 were constructed in the early 1930s and mid - 1940s and several are included in the National Register of Historic Places (National Register).
+All of Parcel 2 is within the Shenandoah Plaza Historic District.
+Demolition and any remodeling or re-habilitation work in the buildings identified on the National Register must adhere to specific ACHD guidelines for National Register facilities.
+Historic use of the buildings was varied and included administration, base support services, recreation, fuel farm, and a gas station.
 Table 8 presents a list of buildings and summarizes the following: